 - Runtime resource limitations

-- Node provisioning scripts that call docker or use docker via it's control socket
+- Node provisioning scripts that call docker or use Docker Engine via its control socket

 - Configuration of functionality like